isomerpages/nea-cfhp/index.md

   - infobar:
       title: Climate Vouchers
       id: infobar
-      description: Each eligible household* is only entitled to one set of $300 vouchers and one set of $100 vouchers.
+      description: Each eligible household* can claim one set of $300 vouchers and one set of $100 vouchers.
       button: Find out more
       url: /about-cv
   - textcards: